osecen/amazon-bedrock-serverless-prompt-chaining/DEVELOP.md

 ### Deploy the demo application

-Fork this repo to your own GitHub account.
+* Fork this repo to your own GitHub account.
-Edit the file `cdk_stacks.py`.
+* Edit the file `cdk_stacks.py`.
 Search for `parent_domain` and fill in your own DNS domain, such as `my-domain.com`.
+* Edit `cognito_domain_prefix` so it is unique. `bedrock-serverless-prompt-chaining-demo` may give you conflict during deployment.

 The demo application will be hosted at `https://bedrock-serverless-prompt-chaining.my-domain.com`.
 Push this change to your fork repository.

 Set up a Weasyprint Lambda layer in your account.
 One of the examples in the demo application uses this library to generate PDF files.

+You have to have `docker` running on your computer.
+I had issues with my docker installation where it was not connecting to repo.
+I eventually had to switch computers to get it to work.
+Also you can skip this section below if you don't want to TripPlanner agent.

 ```
 git clone https://github.com/kotify/cloud-print-utils.git